 The Board benefits from an appropriate balance of skills, experience, independence, and knowledge.
-The Chair of the Board and the non-executive directors are appointed by approval of staff shareholders.
-The Chair is responsible for the appointment of the Chief Executive and the Board, and the Chief Executive appoint the Executive Directors.
-There are four Non-Executive Directors, six Executive Directors including the Chief Executive and two Staff Directors.
+The Chair of the Board and the non-executive directors are appointed by the CEO alongside a panel of staff shareholders.
+The Chair is responsible for the appointment of the Chief Executive and the Board, and the Chief Executive appoints the Executive Directors.
+There are four Non-Executive Directors (excluding the chair), seven Executive Directors including the Chief Executive and two Staff Directors.
 The Staff Directors are elected to the Board by the staff shareholders.